earthly/earthly/README.md

 [![Docker Hub](https://img.shields.io/badge/docker%20hub-earthly-blue)](https://hub.docker.com/u/earthly)
 [![License MPL-2](https://img.shields.io/badge/license-MPL-blue.svg)](./LICENSE)

-**🔁 Repeatable builds** - *Write builds once, and run them anywhere – on your laptop, remote, and in any CI.*
+**🔁 Repeatable Builds** - *Write builds once, and run them anywhere – on your laptop, remote, and in any CI.*

-**👌 Super simple** - *Instantly recognizable syntax – like Dockerfile and Makefile had a baby.*
+**👌 Super Simple** - *Instantly recognizable syntax – like Dockerfile and Makefile had a baby.*

-**🛠 Compatible with every language, framework, and build tool** - *If it runs on Linux, it runs on Earthly.*
+**🛠 Compatible with Every Language, Framework, and Build Tool** - *If it runs on Linux, it runs on Earthly.*

 **🏘 Great for Monorepos and Polyrepos** - *Organize your build logic however makes the most sense for your project.*